Domestic Violence

 In domestic violence cases in Texas, several common defenses can be employed to protect the rights of the accused.

-• Self-defense or defense of others: If the accused can demonstrate that they acted in self-defense or in defense of another person against imminent harm or threat, it may result in a reduction or dismissal of charges.
+• Self-defense or defense of others: If the accused can demonstrate that they acted in self-defense or defend another person against imminent harm or threat, it may result in a reduction or dismissal of charges.

 • Lack of sufficient evidence: Additionally, the defense may seek to challenge the prosecution's evidence by highlighting a lack of concrete evidence, unreliable witnesses, or procedural errors that could impact the validity of the case.

-• Accidental or Unintentional Contact: If the alleged violence was the result of an accident or unintended contact, you can argue that there was no criminal intent.
-For example, if you accidentally knocked over a table, and it hit the alleged victim, it might not be considered domestic violence.
+• Accidental or Unintentional Contact: If the alleged violence resulted from an accident or unintended contact, you can argue that there was no criminal intent.
+For example, if you accidentally knocked over a table and it hit the alleged victim, it might not be considered domestic violence.

 • Mistaken Identity: Claiming that you were not the perpetrator and that the accuser may have mistaken your identity.
-This defense relies on establishing an alibi or presenting evidence that you were elsewhere at the time of the alleged incident.
+This defense relies on establishing an alibi or presenting evidence that you were elsewhere during the alleged incident.

-• Alibi: Providing evidence that you were not present at the location where the domestic violence occurred.
+• Alibi: Provide evidence that you were not present at the location where the domestic violence occurred.
 Alibi witnesses or records may be used to support this defense.

-It is crucial to work with an experienced domestic violence defense attorney who understands the intricacies of Texas law and can develop a robust defense strategy tailored to your specific circumstances.
-By leveraging these and other common defenses, the Law Offices of Mark M. Childress can help protect your rights and pursue the best possible outcome in your domestic violence case.
+Working with an experienced domestic violence defense attorney who understands the intricacies of Texas law and can develop a robust defense strategy tailored to your specific circumstances is crucial.
+By leveraging these and other common defenses, the Law Offices of Mark M. Childress can help protect your rights and pursue the best outcome in your domestic violence case.

 If you are facing domestic violence charges or have been wrongly accused, the Law Offices of Mark M. Childress is here to provide you with dedicated legal representation and support.
 Our experienced Fort Worth domestic violence attorneys understand the complexities of these types of cases and are prepared to work tirelessly to defend your rights and pursue the best possible outcome.